RadarPLM: Adapting Pre-trained Language Models for Marine Radar Target Detection by Selective Fine-tuning: Proposed Method

-We begin by formalizing the task of selecting informative feature patches for training.
-At each step $t$, given a candidate set $B_t$, our objective is to select a feature patch $(F_{b,k}^{\mathrm{fi}}, y_b^k) \in B_t$ whose inclusion in the training set $D_{t}$ achieves the maximal reduction in generalization loss on the test set $D_\mathrm{te}$.
-This can be formally formulated as the following optimization problem:
+\textbf{A. Problem Definition:} Inspired by~\cite{mindermann2022prioritized}, we begin by formalizing an optimization problem of selecting useful feature patches for model fine-tuning.
+At each training step $t$, given a candidate set $B_t$, the objective is to select a feature patch $(F_{b,k}^{\mathrm{fi}}, y_b^k) \in B_t$ whose inclusion in the training set $D_{t}$ maximally reduces the generalization loss on the unseen holdout set $D_\mathrm{ho}$.
+This objective can be formulated as:

-Directly optimizing Eq.(\ref{eq1}) is computationally prohibitive, as it entails retraining the model for each candidate feature patch.
-To derive a tractable surrogate, we reformulate Eq.(\ref{eq1}) using Bayes’ theorem:
+However, directly optimizing (\ref{eq1}) is computationally prohibitive, as it requires retraining the model for each candidate patch.
+To enable a practical surrogate, we reformulate this objective using probabilistic decomposition.

+\textbf{B. Derivation of the Surrogate Objective:} Applying Bayes’ theorem, the term in (\ref{eq1}) can be decomposed as:

-Assuming that each label is statistically independent of the other pairs in the corpus when conditioned on its own feature vector, the joint term in the numerator can be expressed as:
+Assuming that each label is statistically independent of all other labels in the corpus when conditioned on its corresponding feature vector, the joint probability term in the numerator can be expressed as follows: